Question: Can Chlamydia come back?

 1. Your chlamydia was poorly treated or left untreated

 It’s possible to have chlamydia infection with no symptoms of the disease.
 In some women and men, it could take weeks for chlamydia signs to appear.
-If you just started having symptoms, purchase chlamydia kit to know if it’s chlamydia or not.
+If you just started having symptoms, get tested for chlamydia at a clinic or with a reliable chlamydia test kit to know if it’s chlamydia or not.

-Poorly treated chlamydia, either due to wrong antibiotics or not completing your doctor’s prescribed medications, may cause chlamydia to persist with resistance.
+Poorly treated chlamydia, either due to wrong antibiotics or not completing your doctor’s prescribed medications, may cause chlamydia to persist.

 If you have chlamydia symptoms months after treatment, it is advisable to let your doctor know ASAP.